-A Classic doesn’t grow old.
-It’s quality is understood.
+A Classic doesn't grow old and it's quality is easily perceived.

-- The quality of the wood and perhaps the species
+- But it also takes into consideration the quality of the wood and often the species

 - The way wood's been planed or saw cut